affinidi/eventi-workshop/docs/generate-app.md

 affinidi generate app --provider=affinidi --framework=usecase --library=eventi --path=affinidi-eventi-app
 ```

+> More about the `generate app` command in [this documentation](https://docs.affinidi.com/dev-tools/affinidi-cli/generate-app/).

 > [!NOTE]
-> Eventi application's `.env` file will automatically updated with below configuration variables.
+> Eventi application's `.env` file will be automatically updated with the following configuration variables

-Follow the instruction as below
+Follow the guided wizard as illustrated below in the CLI to setup the application with the default configuration for this workshop:

 <pre><code>
 Generating sample app...
 Generated successfully!